NLnetLabs/cascade/doc/manual/source/architecture.rst

 The Pipeline
 ------------

-Zone changes are said to cascade through a pipeline consisting of several stages, letting you review and approve at each step:
+The Cascade pipeline runs as a single binary and no additional database software is required.
+Zone changes cascade through several stages, letting you review and approve at each step:

 .. figure:: img/cascade-pipeline.svg
    :width: 100%